 A quality web host is essential for website owners.
 While free hosting is technically available out there in the wild, you’ll find that you get limited bandwidth, generic domain names, and other distressing shortcomings.

 When it comes to hosting your eCommerce site, you don’t want to mess with sub-par servers and unexpected downtime at the most important times.
 Can you imagine dealing with those issues in the middle of a Black Friday sale?
 It’s just not worth it.
 With a quality web host (like Flywheel!), that offers optimized eCommerce hosting, you can achieve world-class performance on every site and scale to millions of visitors.

 Once you’ve got the technical details in place, it’s time to talk about the most appealing part of your eCommerce site: the design.

 5. Think about the website design

 Nobody will argue that an appealing layout is a key factor for a successful eCommerce website.
 In fact, there are two ways of getting a design for your site.
 You may choose to go to a design agency and order a custom project, or use an eCommerce template from a reputable provider like TemplateMonster, Bigcommerce, TemplateMela for instance.
 TemplateMonster offers quality templates for all popular eCommerce platforms (WooCommerce, PrestaShop, OpenCart, Magento, Shopify, and others).
 Moreover, whatever eCommerce platform you use for your site, they will give you a great choice of templates, so you can definitely find a perfect fit for your business.
-E.g.: You may choose from among 300+ WooCommerce themes, or more than 200 Shopify themes, etc.
+(There are thousands of quality WooCommerce themes, for example.)

 In our opinion, the second way, with templates, is cheaper and easier.
 You don’t buy a pig in a poke, you see how your web store will look and perform before paying any money.
 Besides that, eCommerce templates from trustworthy companies are highly customizable and come with a wide selection of features essential for a quick start.
 That means that your store will become absolutely unique after you upload your own content, play with colors, fine-tune sliders, and make all the other changes you wish.
 Finally, reputable companies provide customers with a free, 24-hour customer service.